In 2006, I had an experience that truly changed the course of my life.

 It was then that I decided to continue on a path of further opening up to who I truly was.
 I quit my corporate sales job which wasn't a right fit for me, and cut ties with more unhealthy behaviors, patterns, and relationships.
 I trained as a yoga and Pilates teacher, somatic educator with True Body Project , and life and wellness coach.
-I began to dedicate my life to helping others connect to themselves through movement and mindful awareness of their own truth and for the last 5 years it has been the greatest joy of my life.
+I began to dedicate my life to helping others connect to themselves through movement and mindful awareness of their own truth and for the last 5 years it has been some of the greatest joys of my life.

-True Body Project, Somatic Educator
+True Body Project, Lead Teacher

 Mentor Master Class Life Coaching